GoBGP – A Control Plane Evolving Software Networking

 Time to Ditch the Definition of SDN

-While at a stoplight looking at the random news feeds on Linkedin I ran across a post of a recent blog post by the ONF and the subsequent conversation where my friend Ivan Pepenlnjak commented.
-So I threw in my two cents and quickly regretted it because Linkedin has an amazing ability to frustrate me as it updated the comment …
+[fancy_header3 textColor=”#25b6eb”]Time to Ditch the Definition of SDN[/fancy_header3] While at a stoplight looking at the random news feeds on Linkedin I ran across a post of a recent blog post by the ONF and the subsequent conversation where my friend Ivan Pepenlnjak commented.
+So I threw in my two cents and quickly regretted it because… Continue reading Time to Ditch the Definition of SDN

 Setting Up Overlays on Open vSwitch

-Most “SDN” solutions involve overlays or at the least HW overlay gateways/ToR of some type.
+[fancy_header3 variation=”orange”] Setting Up Overlays on Open vSwitch [/fancy_header3] Most “SDN” solutions involve overlays or at the least HW overlay gateways/ToR of some type.
 Some sell overlays terminating in hardware, others sell overlays terminating in the server.
-The encaps include standards like GRE, VXLAN and soon to be Geneve (Generic Network Virtualization Encapsulation: basically the good parts of the other encaps evolved).
-While none of these overlay networks should …
+The encaps include standards like GRE, VXLAN and soon to be Geneve (Generic Network Virtualization Encapsulation: basically the… Continue reading Setting Up Overlays on Open vSwitch

 Install Open vSwitch v2 from Source on Red Hat Fedora 19